ehb4253/ehb4253.github.io/_posts/2018-11-6-fall-fashion.md

 title: fall pictures
 ----

-In fall i was take pictures and it was really fun, fall is my favoite.
+In fall I was take pictures and it was really fun, fall is my favoite.

 ![eh bue fall](/images/IMG_0003.jpeg)